CodeYourFuture/syllabus/docs/js-core-2/week-1/homework.md

 sidebar_label: Homework
 ---

-[The repo](https://github.com/CodeYourFuture/js-exercises) contains few challenges - solve all the pending exercises in `week-4` and `week-4-practise`.
+[This repo](https://github.com/CodeYourFuture/JavaScript-Core-2-Homework) contains all of your homework for the three weeks of this module.

+Fork the repo and then complete the homework in `Week 1`.